We all wish our dogs could live forever, don’t we? Sadly, that’s not a realistic wish.

 Kibble contains toxins … like aflatoxins, heterocyclic amines, acrylamides and PBDEs (flame retardant chemicals!).
 These are harmful chemicals your dog shouldn’t eat!

-And, by the way … all these problems are just as bad in all kibbles.
+And, by the way … these problems are just as bad in all kibbles.
 Even “premium” kibbles and expensive veterinary prescription foods!

 So do your dog a favor and get him on a whole food, preferably raw meat-based diet.
 It might seem expensive … but you’ll probably save with lower vet bills!